sorshoj/picross/README.md

 - need a create an ending screen / end state. need to create the conditions for ending (i.e. every square is filled in or all squares have been found)
 - add buttons/options for refreshing, resetting board, etc.
 - change clue color, when completed
+- implement autofill - when all the squares in a row/col are found it is auto filled in with gray
+- add an optional timer?

+### END CONDITIONS:
+all green squares have been found (green, not greyed) ??? accuracy stat?